b-lukaszuk/BS_wJ_eng/contents/overpayment.md

 sco(s)
 ```

-So if the calculations were accurate in this scenario in nominal money we would
+So if the calculations were accurate in this scenario we would have saved (in
-save \$41,268 in interests, whereas gained extra \$30,593 (to our initial
+nominal money) \$40,972 in interests, whereas gained extra \$30,593 (to our
-\$20,000) on the bank deposit (compare with
+initial \$20,000) on the bank deposit (compare with
 @sec:compound_interest_problem_a1).
 Advantage over-payment.